ambitus/linux-containers/examples/express-gateway/README.md

 >docker run -d --name express-gateway -v exgvol:/var/lib/eg:rw -p 8080:8080 -p 9876:9876 express-gateway
 ```

-## Iterative testing, debugging and editing the express gateway configuration
+## Iterative testing, debugging and editing the configuration

 At this point it should be possible to start express-gateway under ZCX, review the logs using the 'docker logs' command, and start the configuration process by editing the express-gateway configuration file, '/var/lib/eg/gateway.config.yml'.